diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

   requirement files are searched to compile a list of all dependencies that are saved to a lock file, and then uv is used to install them;
-- Then, the Pysa configuration files are setup in the analysis directory, and Pysa begins running;
+- Then, the Pysa configuration files are set up in the analysis directory, and Pysa begins running;
 - Lastly, once taint analysis is done, the results from Pysa are read,